-3rd Monday in January

-Last Monday in May
+3rd Monday in January Last Monday in May

-Independence Day July 4th
+June 19th July 4th

-Labor Day 1st Monday in September
+1st Monday in September

-Veteran's Day November 11th
+November 11th

-Thanksgiving Day 4th Thursday in November Day after Thanksgiving 4th Friday in November
+4th Thursday in November 4th Friday in November

-Christmas Day December 25th
+December 25th

 Section 2.
 Holiday Pay.
-Regular full time employees who do not work on a holiday shall receive eight (8) hours holiday pay at their regular rate of pay, provided they have worked or been paid for their last scheduled workday before and their first scheduled workday after the holiday.
+Regular full-time employees who do not work on a holiday shall receive eight (8) hours holiday pay at their regular rate of pay, provided they have worked or been paid for their last scheduled workday before and their first scheduled workday after the holiday.
+Consistent with Article 8, holiday pay in this section counts as hours worked for the purposes of overtime eligibility.

 Regular part time employees working twenty (20) hours or more a week who do not work on a holiday shall receive a portion of the eight (8) hours holiday pay at their regular rate of pay equivalent to the percentage of their hours worked to a full forty (40) hour work week, provided they have worked or been paid their last scheduled workday before and their first scheduled workday after the holiday.
 An unexcused absence from scheduled work on a holiday will result in loss of holiday pay for that holiday.
-Employees who work on a holiday will receive their holiday pay in addition to regular pay for work on the holiday or additional time off within the work week in which the holiday falls.
+Employees who work on a holiday will receive their holiday pay in addition to regular pay for work on the holiday.